ahmad2x4/ahmadreza.com/_posts/2020/2020-05-06-standing-up-a-secure-aws-rds-and-beanstalk-with-pulumi.md

 export const endpointUrl = tfenvtest.endpointUrl;
 ```

-Lets go through different blocks of code and describe each block and what they mean.
-At the top it just imports different libraries `@pulumi/pulumi`, `@pulumi/aws` and `@pulumi/awsx` then, initialize the config object to get some values from configuration file in this case the configuration value is `dbPassword` which we setup earlier.
+Let's go through different blocks of code and describe each block and what they mean.
+At the top it just imports different libraries `@pulumi/pulumi`, `@pulumi/aws` and `@pulumi/awsx` then, initialize the config object to get some values from the configuration file, in this case, the configuration value is `dbPassword` which we set up earlier.
 Then we create a VPC called `custom` using `awsx.ec2.Vpc` object.
-This class encapsulates a complete configuration of an AWS network, including the actual VPC itself, in addition to public and/or private subnets, route tables, and gateways, across multiple availability zones.
-But in this example we will be using private and public subnet addresses to use for our DB and Elastic Beanstalk.
+This class encapsulates a complete configuration of an AWS network, including the actual VPC itself, in addition to public and private subnets, route tables, and gateways, across multiple availability zones.
+But in this example, we use private and public subnet addresses to use for our DB and Elastic Beanstalk respectively.

-The next block creates a security group using `aws.ec2.SecurityGroup` to enable tcp ingress for SQL port.
-Later we will be using this security group for our database.
+The next block creates a security group using `aws.ec2.SecurityGroup` to enable TCP ingress for SQL port.
+Later, we use this security group for our database.
 The next step is to create a subnet group with private subnet ids using `aws.rds.SubnetGroup`.

 The next step is to create the rds itself using `aws.rds.Instance` class.
 There are many parameters for creating rds.
-However, there are 3 parameters which is important here.
+However, there are 3 essential parameters.
 First, `dbPassword` which we pulled from our configuration.
-Second is `dbSubnetGroupName` which is set by the subnetGroup created for private subnet.
-It means our RDS will be created in private subnet.
-And third, `vpcSecurityGroupIds` security group will be set bu security group created earlier with SQL port ingress rule.
+Second is `dbSubnetGroupName` which is set by the subnetGroup created for the private subnet.
+It means our RDS in the private subnet.
+And third, `vpcSecurityGroupIds` security group which we set to the security group created earlier with SQL port ingress rule.

 The next step is to upload our `webapp` artifacts to s3 and make them ready for deployment to AWS Elastic Beanstalk.
-In order to make the deployment package ready we just need to run following command line command to create the zip package in `./src` folder.
+To make the deployment package ready, we just need to run following command line command to create the zip package in `./src` folder.

 ```bash
 $ npm run package
 ```

-This will package up the whole `src` folder into a zip file called `deployment.zip`.
-Assuming we had already run this command and zip file is ready, the infrastructure code will pick this zip file and upload to a S3 bucket called `eb-app-deploy` which is also created by infra code.
+This command packages up the whole `src` folder into a zip file called `deployment.zip`.
+Assuming we had already run this command and zip file is ready, the infrastructure code picks this zip file and upload to an S3 bucket called `eb-app-deploy` which is also created by infra code.

 Creating Elastic beanstalk is a bit more complected.
-There are a few things should be setup before creating the application and environment.
+There are a few things that should be ready before creating the application and environment.

 *Instance profile* - An instance profile is an IAM role that is applied to instances launched in your Elastic Beanstalk environment.
 When creating an Elastic Beanstalk environment, you specify the instance profile that is used when your instances.
-In pulumi SDK we can use `aws.iam.InstanceProfile` to create the instance profile.
+In Pulumi SDK we can use `aws.iam.InstanceProfile` to create the instance profile.

 *Instance Profile role* - Instance profile role used in instance profile.
 There is a class in Pulumi AWS SDK to create this profile role `aws.iam.Role`